Phreaking: History

-Phone phreaking got its start in the late 1950s in the United States and become prominent in the 1960s and early 1970s.
-Phone phreaks spent a lot of time dialing around the telephone network to understand how the phone system worked, engaging in activities such as listening to the pattern of tones to figure out how calls were routed, reading obscure telephone company technical journals, learning how to impersonate operators and other telephone company personnel, digging through telephone company trash bins to find "secret" documents, sneaking into telephone company buildings at night and wiring up their own telephones, building electronic devices called blue boxes, black boxes, and red boxes to help them explore the network and make free phone calls, hanging out on early conference call circuits and "loop arounds" to communicate with one another and writing their own newsletters to spread information.
+Phreaking began in the 1960s when it was discovered that certain whistles could replicate the 2600 Hz pitch used in phone signalling systems in the United States.
+Phone phreaks experimented with dialing around the telephone network to understand how the phone system worked, engaging in activities such as listening to the pattern of tones to figure out how calls were routed, reading obscure telephone company technical journals (often obtained through dumpster diving), social engineering, building electronic devices called blue boxes, black boxes, and red boxes to help them explore the network and make free phone calls, hanging out on early conference call circuits and "loop arounds" to communicate with one another and writing their own newsletters to spread information.
+Phreaking was especially prevalent in universities, where it began spreading much like computer hacking would in the following decades.

 Before 1984, long-distance telephone calls were a premium item in the United States, with strict regulations.
 In some locations, calling across the street counted as long distance.
 To report that a phone call was long-distance meant an elevated importance because the calling party is paying by the minute to speak to the called party.

-Phreaking consists of techniques to evade long-distance charges.
-This evasion is illegal; the crime is called "toll fraud".
+Some phreaking consists of techniques to evade long-distance charges, which is criminalized as "toll fraud".
 In 1990, the pager cloning technique arose and was used by law enforcement.

 In the UK the situation was rather different due to the difference in technology between the American and British systems, the main difference being the absence of tone dialing and signaling, particularly in the 1950s and 1960s.
+Still, US and UK phreaking often reflected a shared culture.

 The tone system in the United States has been almost entirely replaced, but in some countries, in addition to new systems, the tone system is still available, for example in Italy.